ishikawa/modipyd/docs/en/source/install.rst

 Prerequisites
 -----------------------------------
 Modipyd requires Python.
 It works with any **Python version 2.4** and higher.
-No other library/module is needed.
+No other libraries/modules are needed.

 Get Python at `http://www.python.org <http://www.python.org>`_.
 If you’re running Linux or Mac OS X, you probably already have it installed.